 One of the main reasons for traveling to Cancun was to visit the Mayan ruins at Chichen Itza and Tulum.
 After

 doing nothing relaxing on my first day, I booked full-day excursions through my resort’s booking service.
 If you want to save some money on tours and activities during your travels, I suggest booking tours prior to your visit.
 I was able to do and see what I wanted and be around other like-minded people.

 Cancun Spring Break Tip #4 Use The Resort’s Free Activities

-Outside of the pool parties and clubs, The Pyramid at Grand Oasis Cancun offered free non-motorized sports, golf and tennis lessons, a gym, casino, cooking and fitness classes, a spa and more.
+Outside of the pool parties and clubs, The Pyramid at Grand Oasis Cancun offered free non-motorized sports, golf and tennis lessons, a gym, a casino, cooking and fitness classes, a spa, and more.
 If your resort or hotel offers activities and amenities away from the “party zone”, use them and enjoy yourself.

 Cancun Spring Break Tip #5 Skip Cancun and Stay in a Different Area

 If you have enough time to plan, avoid the party crowds in Cancun and stay in other areas such as Riviera Maya, Cozumel, or Isla Mujeres.
 You may pay a little bit more for accommodation and transportation, but it is further away from the airport and Cancun Hotel Zone.
 These areas usually have an older, more reserved crowd, but they still offer beautiful resorts, beaches, and excursions for all types of travelers.

 View highlights from my solo spring break trip

 I passed areas smelling like beer and urine on occasion, but I enjoyed my solo trip to Cancun during Spring Break experience If I ever get to visit the Cancun area again, I hope it can be with a group of friends.